 (a) We did not audit the Ind AS financial statements and other financial information, in respect of 23 subsidiaries, branches of subsidiary and welfare trusts (73 nos), whose financial statements include total assets of Rs 1,480.60 crores and net assets of Rs.
 1,004.95 crores as at March 31, 2019, and total revenues of Rs 796.20 crores and net cash outflows of Rs.
 12.94 crores for the year ended on that date.
 These financial statements and other financial information have been audited by other auditors, which financial statements, other financial information and auditor's reports have been furnished to us by the management.
 The consolidated Ind AS financial statements also include the Group's share of net loss of Rs.
 1.07 crores for the year ended March 31, 2019, as considered in the consolidated Ind AS financial statements, in respect of two joint ventures, whose financial statements and other financial information have been audited by other auditors and whose reports have been furnished to us by the management.
-The statement is statements and other financial information have been audited by other auditors and whose reports have been furnished to us by the management.
-Our opinin ventures, whose financial statements and other financial information have been audited by other auditors and whose reports have been furnished to us by the management.
-Our opinion on the consolidated Ind AS financial statements, in so far as it relates to the amounts and disclosures included in respect of these subsidiaries, branches and joint ventures, and our report in terms of sub-sections (3) of Section 143 of the Act, in so far as it relates to the aforesaid subsidiaries and joint ventures, is based solely on the report of such other auditors.
+The consolidated Ind AS financial statements and other financial information have been audited by other auditors and whose reports have been furnished to us by the management.
+Our opinion on the consolidated Ind AS financial statements, in respect of two joint ventures, whose financial statements and other financial information have been audited by other auditors and whose reports have been furnished to us by the management.
+Our opinion on the consolidated Ind AS financial statements, in so far as it relates to the aforesaid subsidiaries and joint ventures, is based solely on the report of such other auditors.